Sample Optimal and Memory Efficient Quantum State Tomography: A streaming algorithm for quantum state tomography

 \section{A streaming algorithm for quantum state tomography}

 One of the main ingredients in our memory efficient and sample optimal tomography algorithm is the memory efficient protocol for unitary Schur sampling from~\cite{Cervero_2024}, presented in Algorithm~\ref{alg:stream_wss}.
-Unitary Schur sampling is defined in~\cite{Cervero_2024} as the task of performing weak Schur sampling and then discarding the permutation register $\mathcal{P}_\lambda$.
-In the algorithm, for each $\lambda\vdash k$ we use $\lambda+\ydiagram{1}:=\{\mu\vdash {k+1}\,:\,\mu=\lambda+\mathbf{e}_j \textrm{ for } j\in[d]\}$ to denote the set of valid Young labels with one additional box.
+Unitary Schur sampling is defined in~\cite{Cervero_2024} as the task equivalent to first measuring the irrep label $\lambda$ while keeping the post-measurement state on $\mathcal{P}_{\lambda} \otimes \mathcal{Q}_{\lambda}^{d}$, and then discarding the permutation register $\mathcal{P}_\lambda$.